elliottmerriam/SVHN/README.md

 # ConvNet-for-SVHN

-Python for classifying 32x32 pixel Google Street View House Number (SVHN) images (see http://ufldl.stanford.edu/housenumbers/) using a convolutional neural network (CNN) model with a logistic-regression based classifier as the final step.
+IPython notebook for classifying 32x32 pixel Google Street View House Number (SVHN) images (see http://ufldl.stanford.edu/housenumbers/) using a convolutional neural network (CNN) model with a logistic-regression based classifier as the final step.